 Working out tax on dividends above your allowance

-The tax you pay depends on which Income Tax band you’re in.
+The tax you pay depends on which Income Tax band you’re in, as per below.

 Add your income from dividends to your other taxable income to work out your tax band.
 You may pay tax at more than one rate.